- Posts by Suzanne S. NewcombPartner

 The EEOC’s updated guidance addresses the ...

 The question many employers have faced in recent weeks is whether or not COVID-19 could be covered by workers compensation.
-The answer is generally… “UNLIKELY — except those who are directly involved in dealing with the pandemic — i.e. healthcare workers.”
+The answer is generally… “UNLIKELY — except those who are directly involved in dealing with the pandemic — i.e. health care workers.”
 Under workers compensation law 101, an injured or ill employee bears the burden of establishing a causal connection between the conditions under which the work is performed and the injury/illness at issue.
-This has been the case even for employees contracting infectious diseases such as Hepatitis-B or ...
+This has been the case even for employees contracting infectious diseases such as Hepatitis-B or tuberculosis. ...

 On March 18, President Trump signed into law the Families First Coronavirus Response Act (FFCRA).
 A component of the FFCRA is the Emergency Paid Sick Leave Act (EPSLA), which requires covered employers to provide employees with paid sick leave or expanded family and medical leave for specified reasons related to the COVID-19 corona virus starting April 1.